admin

 A baby is observing the Octahedron mobile

-Hanging Montessori Visual Mobiles: 5 Common Mistakes and What to Watch For
+Hanging Montessori Visual Mobiles: 5 Common Mistakes to Avoid

-Montessori visual mobiles are often introduced with the intention of supporting calm visual observation.
+Montessori visual mobiles are intended to support calm visual observation during the first months of life.
 Their effect depends less on the object itself and more on how, when, and where they are offered.
 Small choices in placement and timing can make a meaningful difference in how a baby experiences them.
-Below are five common situations families […]
+Below are five common […]

-Hanging Montessori Visual Mobiles: 5 Common Mistakes and What to Watch For Read More »
+Hanging Montessori Visual Mobiles: 5 Common Mistakes to Avoid Read More »

 A baby girl is staring at a mobile

-Baby observing a Montessori Seagull mobile during visual sensory development
+Baby observing a DIY Montessori Seagull mobile during visual sensory development

 How to Use Montessori Mobiles (Correctly) – Setup, Timing and What to Expect